-- 6. Football, baseball, and softball field lighting; only with permit from the authority recognizing that steps have been taken to minimize glare and light trespass, and utilize sensible curfews. - 7.
+- 4. Signs are regulated by the sign code, but all sign lighting is recommended to be fully shielded. - 5.
+Holiday and temporary lighting (less than thirty days use in any one year). - 6.
+Football, baseball, and softball field lighting; only with permit from the authority recognizing that steps have been taken to minimize glare and light trespass, and utilize sensible curfews. - 7.
 Low voltage landscape lighting, but such lighting should be shielded in such a way as to eliminate glare and light trespass.